 Harrisonburg: The Friendly City · Vibrant, modern, and diverse, Harrisonburg is known as the “Friendly City.”
 Anchored by two universities, James Madison University attracts over 20,000 students to the City each year, whose energy fuels the downtown core with cultural and professional amenities for the young and the young at heart.
 Eastern Mennonite University brings a longstanding emphasis on service, peacebuilding, and a global outlook that values multiculturalism.
 The City’s commitment to friendliness and welcoming attitudes extends throughout its public school system, where 51 countries and 57 languages are represented.
 Downtown, The Perch at Magpie, one of several coworking spaces, offers an inspiring and collaborative work space for professionals, entrepreneurs and innovators.

 Staunton: Big Time Culture, Small Town Cool · Staunton’s charming downtown is home to a vibrant arts and music scene, a sizzling reputation for local food and dining, and a cool array of independent shops and galleries clustered along the historic Main Street.
 Enjoy an evening of theater at the American Shakespeare Center, step back in time at the Frontier Culture Museum, or explore the legacy of Woodrow Wilson at his presidential library and museum.
 Inventors and craftspeople will find a home at the Staunton Makerspace, where woodworking, ceramics, and 3D printing studios are cooperatively managed.

-Waynesboro: Mountain Town + Industrial Renaissance · Located at the intersection of the Shenandoah National Park, the Blue Ridge Parkway, and the Appalachian Trail, Waynesboro is divinely placed among the adventure, whether your tastes run toward biking, hiking, or paddling and fly fishing in the trout-stocked waters of the South River, Waynesboro has it all.
+Waynesboro: Mountain Town + Industrial Renaissance · Located at the intersection of the Shenandoah National Park, the Blue Ridge Parkway, and the Appalachian Trail, Waynesboro is a gateway to adventure.
+Whether your tastes run toward biking, hiking, or paddling and fly fishing in the trout-stocked waters of the South River, Waynesboro has it all.
 But, don’t let the abundance of outdoor adventure hide its urban charm.
-Home of the Virginia Street Arts Festival and recently recognized for the best street art mural of 2019 worldwide, its industrial buildings house an emerging renaissance of art, alternative energy, craft beer, and DIY-scale manufacturing businesses.
+Home of the Virginia Street Arts Festival and recognized in 2019 for the best street art mural worldwide, its industrial buildings house an emerging renaissance of art, alternative energy, craft beer, and DIY-scale manufacturing businesses.